cmu-lib/CCDL_pgh_202008/virtual-setup/slack-procedures.md

 ### Using direct messages during training

-If you have a question that is **_highly specific_** to your own data or a problem with your RStudio credentials, you may [direct message](https://slack.com/help/articles/212281468-What-is-a-direct-message) a CCDL staff member.
+If you have a question that is **_highly specific_** to your own data or a problem with your RStudio credentials, you may [direct message](https://slack.com/help/articles/212281468-What-is-a-direct-message) an instructor.

 First, use the new message button in the top right side corner of the Slack interface.